apache/allura/Allura/docs/getting_started/scm_host_ssh.rst

 These instructions are based on the documentation in `Debootstrap Chroot`_.  and `OpenLDAPServer`_.

-Install debootstrap and schroot: :program:`aptitude install debootstrap schroot`
+Install debootstrap and schroot: :program:`apt-get install debootstrap schroot`

 Append the following text to the file :file:`/etc/schroot/schroot.conf`